Product

 In order to calculate your DAU, you need to start by defining what an active user is.
 Typically, an active user is someone who completes a specific function/task in your app.

-For example, for a social media management tool, an active user might be defined as someone who logs in and shares a piece of content.
+For example, an active user of a social media management tool might be someone who logs in and shares a piece of content.
 For an email marketing tool, it could be someone who creates a new email campaign.
 Or, it could be someone who uses your tool for a specific amount of time.

-Once you define what an active user is, you just need to measure how many people meet that threshold on a daily basis to determine your DAU.
+Once you define an active user, you can determine your DAU by measuring how many people meet that threshold daily.

-The reason DAU is important is because it gives you an understanding of the quality of users you’re bringing in.
-When you measure DAU against other actions like logins or total users, it becomes super helpful.
+DAU is important because it gives you an understanding of the quality of users you’re attracting.
+Measuring DAU against other actions, like logins or total users, becomes super helpful.

 Let’s go back to the email marketing tool example.
-The purpose of your tool is for people to be able to send email campaigns.
-So if users are logging into your product, but not creating email campaigns, there’s a disconnect somewhere.
+Your tool is intended for people to send email campaigns.
+So, if users log into your product but do not create email campaigns, there’s a disconnect somewhere.

-Either you’re not attracting the right people, you need to improve your product UI, your onboarding isn’t great, or something else is causing a problem.
+Either you’re not attracting the right people, your product UI needs improvement, your onboarding isn’t great, or something else is causing a problem.
 Either way, it’s a red flag that you need to address.

-Expansion MRR is additional MRR that comes from existing customers.
-It could be from users who’ve upgraded their account, purchased an add-on product, added additional users to their account or anything else that increases the amount of money they pay you each month.
+Expansion MRR is additional MRR from existing customers.
+It could be from users who’ve upgraded their accounts, purchased an add-on product, added additional users to their accounts, or done anything else that increases the amount of money they pay you each month.

-In some cases, you can build opportunities for expansion MRR directly into your business model.
-For instance, if you sell a B2B SaaS product aimed at teams, you can charge per seat.
+Sometimes, you can build expansion opportunities MRR directly into your business model.
+For instance, you can charge per seat if you sell a B2B SaaS product aimed at teams.
 As your customer’s team grows, they’ll add additional users to their account, which creates expansion MRR for you.

 Another good way to increase your expansion MRR is through add-on products, like what we’ve done at Baremetrics.